department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/new navigation usability/usability-findings.md

 ### Findings: Research ops

-1. There were no technical issues with method/script for screen–sharing web-based Figma app on participants’ phones.**
+1. There were **no technical issues with method/script for screen–sharing web-based Figma app on participants’ phones.**
-2. We had difficulty vetting VA mobile app users during recruitment: **Several participants reported being app users (and passed our screening process), but answers to questions about their app use were not consistent with what’s possible in the app.
+2. We had difficulty vetting VA mobile app users during recruitment: **Several participants reported being app users (and passed our screening process), but answers to questions about their app use were not consistent with what’s possible in the app.**
-3. When guiding users through how to close the prototype, several participants seemed surprised or commented upon seeing their open tabs alongside the prototype tab.
+3. When guiding users through how to close the prototype, **several participants seemed surprised or commented upon seeing their open browser tabs** alongside the prototype tab.

 ## Detailed findings